mallikprojects/hyperledger-k8/fabric-kube/README.md

 This is possible but they should be run in different namespaces.
 We do not use Helm release name in names of components, so if multiple instances of Fabric network is running in the same namespace, names will conflict.

+### Fabric Network on multiple clusters

+Currently this is not supported.

+### Vault to store certificates and private key

+Currently this is not supported.

 ## [FAQ and more](#faq-and-more)